sisoje/viewmodelify-swift/README.md

 - For views we use @ViewInspectify macro

 ### Boilerplate code
-This package implements some of the boilerplate:
+This package implements some of the boilerplate for out APP target:
 - Inspection class
 - applyViewInspectorModifiers